 We should’ve brought snacks kayaking because about 10 minutes after we left our stomachs were rumbling like whoa.
 Good thing the Daiquiri Deck could seat us right away out no the patio after because I needed a crab cake sandwich like you wouldn’t believe.

 Sunday morning we woke up at Kathy’s friend’s house only to find she’d picked oranges from her neighbor’s tree and was making us freshly picked and squeezed orange juice.
 (Why don’t I live somewhere where that can happen?
 Imagine the mimosas!)
 We stopped at Dough on the way to the airport for cruffins (english muffin, bacon, baked egg deals), red velvet and nutella lattes, and a blueberry donut.
 We mustered up some singing along to Lady Gaga, but mostly we felt super sad to head home.
 That’s how you know it was a good vacation, right?

 P.S.
 Photos were all taken with my iPhone and edited using VSCOcam, Afterlight, and Instagram.
 One or some or all.

-P.S.
-Check out my other travel posts for New York and Pittsburgh, if you want!
+P.P.S.
+Check out my trip recaps for New York, Pittsburgh, and San Francisco if you want!